32 Legitimate Ways to Earn Money Online, From the Convenience of Home

 Want to go even bigger?
 Upload high-quality images to Shutterstock, one of the more popular stock photography sites.
 Each time your photo (or video) is sold, you pocket up to 30% of the sale price (while retaining the copyright).

 Search engines (think: Google, Yahoo and Bing) use complicated algorithms to determine the results you see — and they don’t always get it right.

 Although these algorithms are “smart,” they’re also prone to errors.
 Imagine searching for photos of hummingbirds — only for a photo of a seagull to pop up.
 Or maybe you’re looking for some news on immigration — only to find you’re reading a tabloid site.

 That’s where humans can intervene as search engine evaluators.
 It’s your job to analyze search results and judge them based on quality, relevance and usefulness.
-And you can earn around $12 an hour or doing so.
+And you can make money from home — around $12 an hour — for doing so.